mrichardson23/rpi-kivy-screen/README.md

 7. Type `Control+X` to exit nano.
 Then press `Y` and `Enter` to save the file.
 You'll be back on the command line.

-8. Download and add the GPG key for the Gstreamer sources (If you get an error, `gpg: keyserver receive failed: bad URI` after the first command, just try to run that command again.
-You should see `gpg: imported: 1`):
+8. Download and add the GPG key for the Gstreamer sources:

-        pi@raspberrypi ~ $ gpg --recv-keys 0C667A3E
+        pi@raspberrypi ~ $ gpg --keyserver pgp.mit.edu --recv-keys 0C667A3E
         pi@raspberrypi ~ $ gpg -a --export 0C667A3E | sudo apt-key add -

 9. Install the dependencies: